pipavlo82/r4-vrf-public-spec/README.md

 and other cases where lightweight verifiable randomness is needed.

 ---
+Post-Quantum Security Rationale

+Modern blockchain systems increasingly depend on cryptographic proofs of randomness and message authenticity.
+However, classical primitives such as ECDSA, ECDH, and traditional VRF constructions are vulnerable to Shor’s algorithm, making long-term randomness integrity and signature verification unsafe in a post-quantum world.

+R4 VRF / Entropy Stack introduces a hybrid security model:

+1. PQ-Hardened Entropy Source

+The core randomness is mixed using:

+Multi-source entropy (system, jitter, chaos, π-based noise)

+Keccak-based whitening

+Post-quantum–safe hashing domains

+Deterministic seed expansion without elliptic curves

+This ensures that the randomness pipeline contains no quantum-breakable primitives.

+2. PQ-Safe Verification Model

+To guarantee long-term verifiability of randomness outputs:

+Classical signatures (ECDSA/secp256k1) can be used for compatibility

+PQ signatures (ML-DSA-65 / Dilithium3 / Kyber KEM for sealing seeds)
+are supported for forward-secure deployments

+Dual-signature mode ensures that even if elliptic curve cryptography is broken in the future, the PQ layer preserves non-repudiation and auditability.

+3. No reliance on ecrecover

+Traditional Ethereum verifiable functions rely on ecrecover, which is inherently non-PQ.
+R4 VRF avoids this dependency by using:

+explicit public keys

+hash-to-curve–free VRF proof structure

+PQ-friendly verification flow

+4. PQ Upgrade Path

+Because Ethereum L1 does not yet include post-quantum precompiles, R4 is designed to be compatible with:

+future RIP-7560 (PQ verification hints)

+EIP-7701 / 7702 (signature pipeline refactors)

+late-stage PQ migration for AA (ERC-4337 bundlers)

+attested nodes running PQ-safe sealing

+This makes R4 a future-proof verifiable randomness system with minimal assumptions and maximum cryptographic longevity.
 ## ⚠️ Limitations (v0)

 - Not a decentralized randomness beacon.